IRAZU VOLCANO COSTA RICA – Complete Guide for visiting

 Playa Hermosa is the flat and plain dark sand area between the craters.
-If you walk along the wooden fence you will eventually get to the end of this part of the park.
+If you follow the wooden fence along the crater you will get to the end of this part of the park.
 To get back to the parking you will have to walk the same way back as you came.

-If it’s a clear day, then you definitely have to go to the highest viewpoint which you can reach with your car.
+On a clear day you should definitely go to the highest viewpoint which you can easily reach with your car.
 More about that in the next paragraph.

 Highest viewpoint on Irazu crater